kien6034/arbitrage-bot/README.md

 So why do we need `caching`?
 We want our `node-sever` only get price data on each `arbitrage_interval`.
 Says if there are many requests within an `arbitrage_interval`, we want the price to be fetched only one.

+## Concurrency

+When multiple request of getting price hit the `node-server`, apply the `mutex` locking to prevent multiple fetching price at the same time.

 ## Logging